flyingmachine/brave-clojure-web/content/10-writing-macros.md

 surprised when you see fully qualified symbols.

-The other difference between quoting and syntax-quoting is that the latter allows you to *unquote* forms.
+The other difference between quoting and syntax-quoting is that the latter allows you to *unquote* forms with the tilde, `~`.
 Unquoting a form evaluates it.
 Compare the following:

 ```clojure
 ;; The tilde (~) unquotes the form "(inc 1)"